SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/data/sharing.md

 nersc$ take -u <sending_username>
 ```

-Files that remain untaken 12 weeks after being given wil be purged from teh staging area.
+Files that remain untaken 12 weeks after being given will be purged from the staging area.

 For a full list of options pass the `--help` flag.